alan-turing-institute/data-safe-haven/docs/how_to_guides/general/software-package-approval-policy.md

   + What will you be able to do with this package that you can't currently do?
 What alternatives are there?
   + What risks to data integrity/security might arise from including this package or its dependencies?

-+ A member of the Turing safe haven administrators team reviews the request according to the terms of the [whitelisting policy](#Policy).
++ A member of the Turing safe haven administrators team reviews the request according to the terms of the [approving policy](#Policy).

 + The reviewer adds their decision (accept/reject) to the form and notifies the user who made the request.
   + If the decision is to reject, the reviewer must include an explanation.
 Any subsequent request for the same package should address the specific concern raised.
   + If the decision is to accept, the reviewer forwards the request/review document to the data provider, who has the opportunity to question and/or overturn the decision.

-+ If approved, and no objection is received from the data provider, the package is added to the Tier 3 package whitelist.
++ If approved, and no objection is received from the data provider, the package is added to the Tier 3 package allowlist.